fotinakis/baseimage-ruby/README.md

 baseimage-ruby
 ==============

-A minimal Ubuntu image with Ruby.
+A minimal Docker Ubuntu image with Ruby ready to go!